teamdeeson/d8-quickstart/README.md

 ### web/
 This and `docroot/` are symlinked to the same location for wider compatibility and should also be excluded from your repository.

-# Known limitations

-*Drush locking up*: Some drush commands will hang the terminal, notabily `drush @docker ssh` and `drush @docker sql-cli`.
-Use the *Helpful docker commands* section below to see the alternatives.
-The reason for this [is here](https://github.com/jeroenpeeters/docker-ssh/issues/27)

 # Helpful Docker commands

 You can use the docker-compose tool as a shortcut for common docker commands.
 To run a command within one of the containers you can use: